theforeman/forklift/docs/testing.md

 Included with forklift is a small live test suite.
 The current tests are:

+  * fb-test-foreman.bats - Runs a few simple tests for Foreman
-  * fb-test-katello.bats - Runs a few simple tests
+  * fb-test-katello.bats - Runs a few simple tests for Katello
   * fb-content-katello.bats - Runs tests against content features
+  * fb-proxy.bats - Runs tests against content proxy features
+  * fb-destroy-organization.bats - Cleans up after the content tests
-  * fb-finish.bats - Collects logs pertinent to the bats run
+  * fb-finish-katello.bats - Collects logs pertinent to the bats run

 To execute the bats framework: